BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/elements/content/content-tables-documentation.md

 You can also use the `content` class to wrap an html `table` element to apply minimum styles to your table UI.
-Please refer to the Vuero components section to find more advanced table examples and layouts.
+Please refer to the Tranxact components section to find more advanced table examples and layouts.

 <!--code-->